Hyde46/hoard/README.md

 cargo build --release
 ```

-You can find the binaries in `target/release/hoard`
+Find the binaries in `target/release/hoard`
 Move it to wherever you need it